 Statements Like an Award Notice (SLANs)

-These letters are often referred to as SLANs or a statement like an award notice.
+These letters were referred to as SLANs or a statement like an award notice.

 According to HMRC, SLANs do not carry formal appeal rights as they are not notices of any statutory decision (which do carry appeal rights).
 But they are used by HMRC to convey something that, from a claimant's perspective, looks like a decision about a tax credit award.